 Getting a mortgage when you've got a bad credit rating is tough – but not impossible.
-Learn what options are available and what you can do to improve your prospects.
+Learn what your options are and what you can do to improve your prospects.

 - If you're struggling to find a mortgage because of a poor credit rating, we'd recommend talking to a whole-of-market, impartial broker such as Which?
 Mortgage Advisers.
-The friendly team can assess your situation and explain which mortgages you're most likely to get accepted for.
 Call for a free consultation on 0808 252 7987.

 Can I get a mortgage with bad credit?

 Most lenders will require a credit check before granting an application for a mortgage.
 However, some black marks on your credit history will carry more weight than others, depending on the amounts of money involved and how long ago it happened.

 If you have a spotted credit history, some high street banks may refuse to lend to you.
 As an alternative, you can apply with a specialist lender, some of which cater specially to clients who have faced illness, divorce or other difficult life events.